patelayush/FlickCase/README.md

 [![Kotlin](https://img.shields.io/badge/Kotlin-2.1.20-blue.svg)](https://kotlinlang.org/)
 [![TMDb API](https://img.shields.io/badge/TMDb%20API-Used-yellow)](https://www.themoviedb.org/documentation/api)

 **FlickCase** is a sleek and intuitive application built with **Compose Multiplatform** that allows you to discover new movies and TV shows, explore by genre, and find detailed information about your favorites.
 Enjoy a consistent experience across various devices, powered by the vast data of the TMDb API.
+*<br>Note - This is still under Development.*

 ## Features